 - 2/3 cup milk any kind you like; I used skim

 FOR THE TOPPERS

-In a large skillet or Dutch oven, heat the oil over medium.
-Add the onion, mushrooms, celery, garlic powder, remaining ¾ teaspoon salt, and ¼ teaspoon pepper.
-Cook until the onions soften and the mushrooms begin to brown, about 6 to 8 minutes.
+- In a large skillet or Dutch oven, heat the oil over medium.
+Add the onion, mushrooms, celery, garlic powder, remaining 3/4 teaspoon salt, and 1/4 teaspoon pepper.
+Sauté until the onions soften and the mushrooms begin to brown, about 6 to 8 minutes.
 Stir in the thyme and sage.
 Transfer to the slow cooker.

 - TO STORE: To store chicken pot pie, place the filling an airtight storage container in the refrigerator for up to 4 days.
 Store the biscuits at room temperature.